sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 </center>

 # Apply on Label
 So now that the plan is working we need some way to `apply` the changes.
-I've found the best way to do this is via a label rather than a comment because of the way github actions work.
-Their event based actions like `on-comment` aren't executed in the context of a pull-request.
+I have found the best way to do this is via a label rather than a comment because of the way github actions work.
+Their event based actions like `on-comment` are not executed in the context of a pull-request.

 Since we will be using a label to signal a plan is ready to be applied lets